Dhrish96/Dhrish96/README.md

 - 📫 Find me on: [LinkedIn Profile](https://www.linkedin.com/in/dhrishya-menon-2609/)
 - 😄 Pronouns: She/Her
 - 🎈 Hobbies: Reading, Bird Watching, Gardening
-- 📺 Favourite Series/Anime: Person of Interest, That time I got reincarnated as Slime
+- 📺 Favourite Series/Anime: Person of Interest, Hunter x Hunter
 ***

 >These are some of my academic projects: